yuriyXiong/MeshGenerator/README.md

   You can read the annotation of distmesh2d.m to generator Mesh of domains with very many shapes,even the grid with holes.

 ## InterfacePolymesher
   This is my main original work.
-I created programs that can generate linear interfaces and programs with closed interfaces.
-See the specific annotation of example in the code for the main usage.
+I created programs that can generate linear and closed interfaces.
+See the specific annotation of example in the interfaceline.m and interfacecolosed.m for the main usage.